Black Widow Removal

 Also, clothing should be checked thoroughly before wearing, especially if unused for a considerable time as a black widow may have taken up residence inside it.

-Three species of spiders are native to the McKinney, Texas area.
+Three species of these are native to the McKinney, Texas area.

-They also tend to be extremely timid and has rarely been reported to bite.
-The Brown Widow appears to be the most human-adapted of the species occurring in Texas.
-Its webs may occur anywhere that there is sufficient space to make one.
-It may be extremely abundant in houses and other man-made structures (e.g., barns, fences, guard rails, bridges).
-They reproduce frequently and disperses rapidly, which makes it nearly impossible to control.
+Brown widows also tend to be extremely timid and have rarely been reported to bite.
+Brown widows will build webs anywhere that there is sufficient space to make one.
+Brown widows tend to be extremely abundant in houses and other man-made structures (e.g., barns, fences, guard rails, bridges).
+They reproduce frequently and disperse rapidly, Making them very hard to control.

-For more information on Black Widows and other spiders found in McKinney and other areas of Texas, please check out the Texas Department of State Health Services website here
+For more information on Black Widows and others found in McKinney and other areas of Texas, please check out the Texas Department of State Health Services website here.